-Adolescent capacities to cope with stress, manage emotions and make good decisions are interlinked but too often they are tackled separately.
+Adolescent capacities to cope with stress, manage emotions and make good decisions are interlinked, but too often they are tackled separately by research and practice.

 My casework team was camping during a US Outward Bound course for adolescents*, working in the woods with a dozen delinquent teenagers.
 If the kids hadn’t been there, many would likely have been in jail.
 The atmosphere was tense — the kids were tired and frustrated.
 My team’s enthusiasm was waning.
 We were missing our “real” lives during this 30-day rehabilitation course.
 Suddenly, a bright teenager — seemingly well-mannered, but with a violent temper — hurls a shovel at my tent.
 I’m inside.
 I could have ended up in hospital.
 He could have been sent to prison.

 How do you handle something like that?
 Some might advise: “Deal with how he regulates his emotions.
 This is about anger management.”
 But the boy believed that I’d betrayed him, so getting him to control his emotional reaction wasn’t practical if he couldn’t cope with the disappointment of my perceived betrayal.
 He and I were close; he trusted me when he rarely put his faith in adults.
 Yet he thought that he’d caught me listening outside his tent and that I’d revealed a secret.
 In reality, I was wandering around looking for my flashlight, but that didn’t matter at the time.